hongweilibran/wmh_ibbmTum/README.md

 masks_three_datasets_sorted.npy: preprocessed masks including Utrecht, Singapore and GE3T corresponding to the preprocessed data.
 The order of the patients is sorted.

+The detailed description of our method is published in NeuroImage: https://www.sciencedirect.com/science/article/pii/S1053811918305974?via%3Dihub